Is DMSA Safe for Children?

 According to the FDA prescribing information, DMSA is typically administered in a 19-day course for pediatric lead poisoning.
 For the first 5 days, it is given every 8 hours, followed by every 12 hours for the next 14 days.
 Treatment may be repeated if blood lead levels remain elevated after a follow-up test.

 Because commercially available DMSA comes in fixed capsule sizes, compounding is often necessary to create child-appropriate doses.
-At Rock Ridge Pharmacy, we prepare custom strengths such as 25 mg, 100 mg, and 250 mg, which can be filler-free for sensitive patients.
+At Rock Ridge Pharmacy, we prepare custom strengths such as 25 mg, 100 mg, and 250 mg — with filler-free options for sensitive patients.
 With provider approval, capsules may also be opened and mixed with soft food for easier administration.

-The CDC emphasizes that DMSA dosing should always be guided by blood lead level results, clinical symptoms, and careful monitoring by a qualified healthcare provider.
+The CDC emphasizes that DMSA dosing should always be guided by blood lead level results, clinical symptoms, and close monitoring by a qualified healthcare provider to ensure both safety and effectiveness.

 Why Parents Trust Rock Ridge Pharmacy